 Ethan Becker is a visual development artist at DreamWorks TV, based in Glendale, California.
-He has served as the Production Designer on the Annie-nominated series Dawn of the Croods and is currently a Revisionist on Voltron: Legendary Defender.
+He has served as the production designer on the Annie-nominated series Dawn of the Croods and a revisionist on Voltron: Legendary Defender.

 Becker grew up in a small town in southeast Texas running barefoot through dense forest, climbing trees, digging holes and making stuff.
 During his last year of high school, he moved in with his grandparents.
 One day, he caught them watching Studio Ghibli’s Princess Mononoke.
 This was his introduction to Studio Ghibli film.
 From there, he was hooked and started to draw stills from their films.